PROJECT: TravelBuddy

 When the mandatory prefixes are not present, a

-will be thrown with an error message on the proper usage of theadd
+ParseExceptionwill be thrown with an error message on the proper usage of theaddcommand.

 if (!arePrefixesPresent(argMultimap, PREFIX_NAME, PREFIX_COUNTRY_CODE,